Mateusz-Kozlowski/Real-Time-AI-Face-And-Smile-Detector/README.md

 If program doesn't work at all, read carefully the errors and try to find rezolution on Stack Overflow or elsewhere.
 You should necessarily make an issue in the repo too.

 # 4. Tips:
+The program is not perfect, so undesirable objects can be classified as a face.
+If you want it to work perfectly, you should set your face against a wall or other monocolor object.